zz2liu/RnaSeq-HpcPipelines/README.md

     ```sh
     srun --pty -p interactive -c8 --mem-per-cpu=4000 bash
     ```
+    Note: your will be kicked out of the the computing node after the 'walltime', which default to be 24 hours?
+### Optional: Exercise with your basic linux commands
+- Transfer a bunch of files: rsync
+- View text file content: less
+- Edit a text file: nano
+- Like a pro: wild cards, redirection, pipes

 ### Mapping: Bowtie2 local single-end mapping pipeline
 Generate a gene x sample read counts matrix for your project.